Eamon02/Funder-Custom-Theme/README.md

 ## Goal

-Funder Trading is a new prop trading business.
+Funder Trading is a new proprietary trading business.
 Subscribers of Funder have a chance to prove their trading skills on a mock stock exchange for the possibility of being funded to trade, for real.
-The goal of this project was to design and develop a website to motivate potential customer into taking the challenge, while maintaining full control over design aspects, unachieveable with Wordpress builders.
+The goal of this project was to design and develop a website to motivate potential customers into taking the challenge, while maintaining full control over design aspects, unachieveable with Wordpress builders alone.

 ## Demo
 ![Funder Custom Theme Demo](./Funder-Trading-Home-Demo.jpg)